twonth/winning-at-windows/README.md

 * [Snipaste](https://www.snipaste.com/): full-featured and customizable screen snipping tool.
 Can auto-detect certain portions of the screen that are natural candidates for capture.

+* [Seer](http://1218.io): preview a file by pressing the space bar from File Explorer (similar to Quick Look on MacOS).
+Gets props for having a nice dark mode.

 * [Ditto](https://ditto-cp.sourceforge.io/): good looking clipboard manager for Windows.

 * [Incipitor](https://www.dcmembers.com/bgmcoder/download/incipitor/): automates the process of adding shortcuts to the Windows start menu